 Start by asking yourself questions that empower you, not questions that make you the victim or set you up for failure.

 Think about all that wasted time and energy used for indulging negative self-talk.
 Redirect.

+Pay attention to your inner critic and start to tweak that conversation within yourself.
 Own the bad and you will then own the good.
 You will own your best self.